Ronald Dearing, Baron Dearing: Recognition

-In the 1979 New Year Honours, Dearing was appointed to the Order of the Bath as a Companion (CB) and in the 1984 Birthday Honours, Dearing was knighted and the Queen conferred the honour upon him on 21 August 1984.
-In 1992 he was elected an Honorary Fellow of the Royal Academy of Engineering.
+In the 1979 New Year Honours, Dearing was appointed to the Order of the Bath as a Companion (CB).
+In the 1984 Birthday Honours, he was knighted and the Queen conferred the honour upon him on 21 August 1984.
+In 1992, he was elected an Honorary Fellow of the Royal Academy of Engineering.

-In the 1998 New Year Honours, he was announced to be a life peer and was raised to the peerage as Baron Dearing, of Kingston upon Hull in the County of the East Riding of Yorkshire.
+In the 1998 New Year Honours, he was announced to be a life peer becoming Baron Dearing, of Kingston upon Hull in the County of the East Riding of Yorkshire.

 In 2000, Lord Dearing visited Malet Lambert School Language College, Kingston upon Hull, to open a new building constructed for the use of science and geography, it being named the Dearing Centre.
 Similarly, in 2004, he visited Hymers College, Kingston upon Hull, where he opened the new science block with the purpose of educating the children in the areas of physics and chemistry.
 The Dearing Building on the University of Nottingham's Jubilee Campus is named after this former chancellor of the university.